cupcake-recipes.com

 Ingredients

-• 1.5 tablespoons instant chicken bouillon granules (or Better Than Bouillon for an even richer flavor)
+• Chicken Bouillon: 1.5 tablespoons of instant granules.
+If you have Better Than Bouillon, use that for an even richer flavor.

 Crockpot Chicken and Gravy ingredients organized and measured on kitchen counter